| Term | Meaning |

 curl -X GET "https://admin.energydata.dk/api/v1/datastreams/values?ids=<list_of_datastreams>&latest=True" -H "Accept: application/json" -H "Authorization: Bearer <your_token>" -o "<output_file.csv>"

 The output will look something similar to this, but with the specific data from your import.
-The output csv file will be stored in the directory in which you are working at.
+The output CSV-file will be stored in the same directory from which you issued the command.

 The API is built on top of the MQTT protocol, version 3.1.1.
 The broker is available at mqtts.energydata.dk and is open for MQTT connections on port 8883.

 Publishing data allows data providers to send data to be stored in EnergyDataDK.
-It is possible to publish single value and multi value messages.
+It’s possible to publish single-value and multi-value messages.

-Single value messages contain a timestamp and a value.
+Single-value messages contain a timestamp and a value.
 The datastream associated with the message is inferred from the MQTT topic.
 The timestamp must be an integer in Unix Epoch format, that is, the number of milliseconds since 01-01-1970.
 The value type depends on what is specified on that specific datastream, string, double or integer.
-An example:

 {